Makonde art

-The name Makonde art refers to East African sculptures or, less frequently, to modern paintings created by craftspeople or artists belonging to the Makonde people of northern Mozambique and southern Tanzania, separated by the Ruvuma river.
-Art historians, dealers and collectors have created this genre of African art, that can be subdivided into African traditional artifacts or modern artistic works.
-This genre can be traced back to the 1930s, when the first documented exhibition of Makonde art was held at the Centro Cultural dos Novos in the former Portuguese colony of today's Mozambique.
+The name Makonde art refers to East African sculptures or, less frequently, modern paintings created by craftspeople or artists belonging to the Makonde people of northern Mozambique and southern Tanzania, separated by the Ruvuma river.
+Traditionally, the Makonde have carved ornamental boxes and pipes, ritual objects, and ritual masks out of soft njala wood.
+Masks are a predominant form of Makonde art and are culturally important to ritual and tradition.
+After colonialization, the Makonde people began to carve masks that were adapted for Western tastes.

+The Western categorization of Makonde art can be traced back to the 1930s, when the first documented exhibition of Makonde art was held at the Centro Cultural dos Novos in the former Portuguese colony of today's Mozambique.
+Art historians, dealers and collectors have subdivided the genre into African traditional artifacts and modern artistic works.